 The E-BAM chassis ground lug should be connected to an earth ground whenever possible, to reduce electrical noise in the unit.
+A 20-foot ground cable is included in the Accessory Kit.

 Figure 2-5 E-BAM Connectors

 2.5 Power-up and Automatic Operation